As an Amazon Associate I earn from qualifying purchases.

 Warranty: 1 year

-Why do people love French Press coffee?
+Why do people love French Press coffee maker?

-Many coffee drinkers, myself included, asked, why should we use a French press?
+Many coffee drinkers, myself included, asked, why should we use a French press coffee maker?
 Well, one reason we’re curious about the French Press, is because this coffee maker will make your coffee taste better.
 Most manual coffee makers depend on paper filters that filters some of the aroma, flavor, and natural oils in coffee extraction process.
 On the other hand, the French press coffee maker process retains the oils that make it into your cup, with a richer, and a full robust aromatic flavor.

 The French press coffee maker does not filter the flavor, it adds small bits of coffee grounds in the coffee which extracts the flavor.
 This coffee process has the grounds steep the flavor instead of a filter, which in turn, makes the coffee tastes original and better.
 All the ingredients end up in the cup of Joe, where it should be.
 In plain English, using a French press means that there is no filter for everything such as the oils, flavor, aroma and all the minerals in the coffee inside the press.
 The coffee grits is pushed and kept down by the plunger leaving all the natural coffee with out any grits.
 Its the true and pure coffee taste from this French Press coffee maker.